OpenJobDescription/openjd-specifications/rfcs/0000-template.md

 Discuss prior art, both the good and the bad, in relation to the proposal.
 Does a feature like this exist in other systems?
 How is it expressed in those system(s)?

+## Implementation Impact

+Describe the expected implementation complexity for known OpenJD implementations:

+- **Python (openjd-model)**: [impact description]
+- **Rust (openjd-rs)**: [impact description]

+Are there features of this RFC that may be significantly harder to implement in one language vs another?
+Are there performance implications?

 ## Rejected Ideas

 Why certain ideas that were brought while discussing this RFC were not ultimately pursued.